Ex-Mueller aides' texts revealed: Read them here

 03/14/2016

-Page – Don’t listen to npr morning- npr Richard Clarke is an uninformed douche.
+Page – Don’t listen to npr morning- npr Richard Clarke is an uninformed do*che.

 03/16/2016